Simple subvector inference on sharp identified set in affine models: Introduction

-\paragraph{Length comparison.} The proposed uniform CIs have length properties that are not worse than these of the existing methods as suggested by Monte Carlo experiments.
-The proposed \emph{uniform} CI is has length within simulation error from the projection CI of AS in the MC design considered in the paper.
+The simulation evidence suggests that {the computational speed gains} come without a substantial loss of statistical power.
+In the non-regular cases, the proposed uniform CIs have length properties that are not worse than those of the existing uniform methods.
+(The proposed \emph{uniform} CI has a length within simulation error from the projection CI of AS in the Monte Carlo (MC) design considered in this paper.)
+In the regular cases, the novel confidence bounds attain the efficiency bound of the usual support function estimators (as shown in \cite{kaido2014asymptotically}).

-\paragraph{Assumptions.} The uniform CI is applicable in a situation where the existing uniform procedures are inapplicable.
-I show that a linear model with an interval-valued outcome can have a moment inequality with zero variance which violates the assumptions in AS, \citeauthor {kaido2015inference} (2015, KMS) and \citeauthor{bugni2014inference} (2014, BCS).\footnote{AS, KMS, and BCS procedures can be applied in some setups where my procedure is not applicable.
-I compare setups in Section \ref{sec:DriftingDGP}.}